What Researchers Did

 What They Found

 Both patients presented with exercise intolerance after carbon monoxide intoxication and smoke inhalation injury, despite improved serum carboxyhemoglobin levels (8.2-3.9% in Case A and 14.8-0.8% in Case B).
-Cardiopulmonary exercise testing revealed exercise-induced myocardial ischemia, which improved with tailored exercise precautions over a 6-month follow-up.
+Cardiopulmonary exercise testing revealed exercise-induced myocardial ischaemia, which improved with tailored exercise precautions over a 6-month follow-up.

 Canadian Relevance